plantain-00/news-fetcher-client/README.md

 if you want to sync history between different PC, you may want the server-side part: https://github.com/plantain-00/news-fetcher , and set your key and server url at `configuration.json` in your `userData` path.

-### news sources

-There are some news sources already(check `sources` in `settings.ts` file), and you can add more sources or remove the default sources, then rebuild and repack the program.

 ### MEMO

 When update a version, 3 places should be updated: